Henry Stanley Newman: Career and achievements

 Newman also played an increasingly significant role in the Quakers nationally, one of a younger generation of more outward looking and evangelical Quakers.
 He was instrumental in the establishment of the Friends Foreign Mission Association in 1868, was its secretary until 1912, and visited and wrote about missions in India, Africa, Palestine, and North America.
 He was actively involved in the campaign to end slavery in East Africa and provide former slaves with training and education.
 He travelled the country speaking at public meetings, many of them outdoors, and wrote hundreds of letters in support of temperance and changes to the licensing laws.

 In 1891 Newman became editor of The Friend when it changed from being monthly to weekly, and moved printing to the Orphans' Press.
 Not only did he teach the men's class at Leominster Adult School for 50 years, he also addressed national conferences on adult education, organised university extension lectures in Leominster, wrote and published many books and pamphlets on education, mission work and Quaker beliefs.

 Mary Anna Newman was both wife and partner to her husband in all his undertakings, travelling with him to Palestine and America, taking his class at adult school when he was absent from Leominster, deputising for the matrons at the Orphan Homes, and providing hospitality to visiting Friends and missionaries.
 When she suffered a paralytic stroke in 1904, Newman reduced his commitments to spend more time with her, and her death in 1908 was a severe blow.
 Newman gave his last public speech in 1911 at the Friends Conference in York and died at home in 1912.

+Personal life

+Newman married Mary Anna, the sister of his friend Stanley Pumphrey of Worcester, in 1863, adopting the second name Stanley to honour his brother-in-law and to distinguish himself from his uncle Henry Newman.

+They lived above the shop in Broad Street, Leominster, and there raised a family of six children, two of whom died of consumption in their late teens.
+The house became a hub for Quaker activities in the town, for visiting Friends and those in difficulty, and their storeroom became first a schoolroom, then a printshop.
+Their children took part in all their philanthropic activities.

+Like his uncle Edward Newman, Henry Stanley shared the Newman family interest in natural history and enjoyed Sunday afternoon country walks and tending his fernery.
+When their oldest son Josiah married and took over the grocery business in 1891, Newman, his wife, and youngest daughter Caroline moved to Buckfield, Leominster, the house his father had built on the outskirts of Leominster.
+Josiah was the only one of his four surviving children to have a child, Elsie Winifred, who married but died childless.
+His oldest daughter Harriet became superintendent of the Greenwood Industrial School, Halstead.
+His second son George Newman trained as a doctor, becoming the first Chief Medical Officer to the Ministry of Health.